 One of the most fundamental elements of Judaism is prayer.
-Tefilla is a reflection of the innermost thoughts and emotions of a Jew trying to engage in a dialogue with her Creator.
+Tefilla is a reflection of the innermost thoughts and emotions of a Jew trying to engage in a dialogue with his Creator.
 It, therefore, is an art that must be methodologically cultivated, developed and nurtured.
-The depth of commitment of a Jew to Torah and to her religion is evident in the way she behaves and in her demeanour during Tefilla.
+The depth of commitment of a Jew to Torah and to his religion is evident in the way he behaves and in his demeanour during tefilla.

-Being on time for Tefilla is critically important in setting the stage for a meaningful experience.
+Being on time for tefilla is critically important in setting the stage for a meaningful experience.
 It is most difficult to infuse kavana into one's prayers when one is rushing to catch up to be in sync with the tzibbur or deleting passages in order to do so.

-It is therefore one of the goals of our schools to imbue our students with the value of the Tefilla experience.
-Students should arrive punctually in order to give each person ample time to prepare physically and spiritually for Tefilla.
-Students who are late for Tefilla should report to the shul immediately upon their arrival and not go to their lockers until after Tefilla has ended.
+It is therefore one of the goals of our schools to imbue our students with the value of the tefilla experience.
+Students are encouraged to arrive at least five minutes before the zman tefilla, to give each person ample time to prepare physically and spiritually for tefilla.
+Students who are late for tefilla should report to the shul immediately upon their arrival and not go to their lockers until after tefilla has ended.